Forthtilliath/react-use-form-fields-ref/README.md

 };
 ```

+The code creates references for the "username" and "password" input fields and uses ``getAllRef`` to obtain the values of both input fields when ``handleSubmit`` is called and logs them to the console.

 #### getFormData

-`getFormData` gets form data from input fields and returns it as a FormData object.
+`getFormData` gets form data from input fields and returns it as a ``FormData`` object.

 ##### JSX / TSX